bytefish/bytefish.de/blog/timerseries_databases_4_mapping_data.md

 ### Plotting the Average Temperature 2017 ###

-To plot the average templerature of the federal states in Germany, we need to join the Station table and the Weather data.
-I am going to rely on the SQL ``avg`` operator to calculate the average temperature:
+To plot the average templerature of the federal states in Germany, we need to join the ``station`` table and the ``weather_data`` table.
+I am going to rely on the ANSI SQL ``avg`` operator to calculate the average temperature:

 ```sql
 SELECT s.state "state", avg(w.air_temperature_at_2m) "avg_temp"